OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 - A reply is updated in a comment thread.
 - A reply is deleted in a comment thread.

-The following sample shows how to register the `onChanged` event handler and then use this event handler to log the changed comment's metadata.
+The following sample shows how to register the `onChanged` event handler and then use the `CommentChangedEventArgs` object to retrieve the `commentDetails` array of the changed comment.

 > [!NOTE]
 > This sample only works when a single comment is changed.